arun-krishnaraj/oldsite.github.io/_pages/about.md

   image: "/images/skyline.jpg"
 ---

 I'm a junior at UT Austin studying Finance, Biology, and Math.
-This site is intended as a home for posts exploring a variety of topics, including statistics and data science, computational biology, and finance.
+This site is intended as a home for posts exploring my interests, including data science  and finance.

 ### Course Work
 Below are some of the courses I've taken, organized by subject matter: